-- 1. Review the key executive positions within the Company in terms of scope and responsibility, job complexity, knowledge, experience required, and other relevant factors; - 2.
-Rank the executive positions on the basis of these factors to establish a logical relationship among them; and - 3.
-For other executive positions, establish salary ranges by utilizing applicable industry surveys.
+- Review the key executive positions within the Company in terms of scope and responsibility, job complexity, knowledge, experience required, and other relevant factors; - Rank the executive positions on the basis of these factors to establish a logical relationship among them; and For other executive positions, establish salary ranges by utilizing applicable industry surveys.
+2. 3.

 The Committee considers benchmarks for each executive against similarly situated positions within our selected peer group companies.
 To clarify, the Committee does not set compensation levels as specific target levels of our peer group, but rather compares (or benchmarks) compensation with our peer group companies.
 In addition to such external market considerations, the Committee also considers internal pay equity among our executives, including the NEOs, for base salary planning.
-The foregoing discussion of how the Committee determines base salaries is not intended to be exhaustive, but does summarize the material factors considered by the Committee.
-The Committee did not find it useful to, and did not attempt to, quantify, rank or otherwise assign relative weights to these factors.
+The foregoing discussion of how the Committee determines base salaries is not intended to be exhaustive, but does summarize the material factors considered by the Committee did not find it useful to, and did not attempt to, quantify, rank or otherwise assign relative weights to these factors.
 The Committee conducted an overall analysis of the factors described above and considered the totality of the information presented to it, including discussions with our senior management.

-In December 2014, the Committee approved 2015 base salary increases for Messrs.
+In December 2015, the Committee approved 2016 base salary increases for Messrs.
 Gauthier, Loftus, Kiernan, and Wheeler.
 Mr. Harris' salary will remain the same.
 The decision to increase salaries for Messrs.
-Gauthier, Loftus, Kiernan and Wheeler was based in part on demonstrated strong leadership in a challenging market, as well as a combination of peer group adjustments and merit-based increases, with total compensation serving as the basis for peer comparisons.
-Mr. Gauthier, in his capacity as CEO, president and chief operating officer, received an increase in base salary from \$670,000 to \$700,000.
+Gauthier, Loftus, Kiernan and Wheeler was based, in part, on demonstrated strong leadership in a challenging market, as well as a combination of peer group adjustments and merit-based increases, with total compensation serving as the basis for peer comparisons.

-Mr. Loftus received an increase in base salary from \$302,534 to \$311,610.
-Mr. Kiernan received an increase from \$241,917 to \$249,174.
-Mr. Harris will receive the same base salary of \$296,546 for 2015, as he did in 2014.
-Mr. Wheeler received an increase in base salary from \$220,000 to \$250,000.
+Mr. Gauthier, in his capacity as CEO, president and chief operating officer, received an increase in base salary from \$700,000 to \$730,000.
+Mr. Loftus received an increase in base salary from \$311,610 to \$320,958.
+Mr. Kiernan received an increase from \$249,174 to \$256,649.
+Mr. Harris will receive the same base salary of \$296,546 for 2016 as he did in 2015.
+Mr. Wheeler received an increase in base salary from \$250,000 to \$275,000 for 2016.

-Base Salaries of Named Executive Officers 2013 - 2015 Table
+Base Salaries of Named Executive Officers 2014 - 2016 Table

-Named Executive

-Officer 2013 2014 2015
+Named Executive Officer 2014 2015 2016

-Maurice A. 600,000 670,000 700,000
+Maurice A. Gauthier 670,000 700,000 730,000

-Gauthier

-Thomas R. Loftus 294,580 302,534 311,610
+Thomas R. Loftus 302,534 311,610 320,958

-Thomas M. Kiernan 235,557 241,917 249,174
+Thomas M. Kiernan 241,917 249,174 256,649

-John T. Harris 288,750 296,546 296,546
+John T. Harris 296,546 296,546 296,546

-Chad M. Wheeler 180,024 220,000 250,000
+Chad M. Wheeler 220,000 250,000 275,000

-Subsequent Committee Actions
+Subsequent Committee Actions:

-In December 2014, the Committee approved the CEO's recommendation to increase non-NEO officers' 2015 base salary compensation by 3.0%.
+In December 2015, the Committee approved the CEO's recommendation to increase the non-NEO officers' 2016 base salary compensation by 3.0%.